nafifrahman/github-workshop-i-august/README.md

 # Github-Workshop-I-August
-This is a repo for explaining hoe to g from git to github
+This is a repo for explaining how to go from git to github